The Fascinating History of Le Procope Paris

 A Home for the Arts

-During the 19th century, Le Procope became a popular spot for artists and writers.
+In the 19th century Le Procope became the home for artists and writers.
 Iconic writers like Balzac and Verlaine drew inspiration from the café’s vibrant atmosphere.
-Even Alexandre Dumas, the author of “The Three Musketeers,” was a frequent visitor.
-The café’s walls are adorned with paintings and sculptures, creating an ambiance that pays tribute to its artistic heritage.
+Even the famous Alexandre Dumas, the writer of “The Three Muskeeteers” used to visit the area.
+The walls of the café are painted, sculptured, giving an atmosphere to honor its artistic legacy.

 Tasting History